 Even with 3-4 million Americans catching measles in 1963, and 16,400 cases during a resurgence between 1989–1991 (which led to giving two doses of MMR), philosophical and religious exemptions were available, even if they were kept an “open secret” to discourage people from using them.
 While every death is tragic, even at the height of measles infection, it wasn’t the kind of public health emergency that required a one-size-fits-all medical mandate from the government.

-Yet, despite 2014 vaccination rates of 93%—the highest in history—bills to remove conscientious and religious exemptions to any vaccination on the CDC schedule required today or determined necessary in the future are pending in California, Illinois, Maryland, Maine, Minnesota, New Jersey, New Mexico, North Carolina, Pennsylvania, and Texas (including California Senate Bill 277 which would mandate vaccination for all public, private and homeschooled students on penalty of truancy charges).
+Yet, despite 2014 vaccination rates of 93%—the highest in history—bills to remove conscientious and religious exemptions to any vaccination on the CDC schedule required today or determined necessary in the future have been introduced or passed in California, Illinois, Maryland, Maine, Minnesota, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, and Texas.

 But the media would have us all believe that one tiny school in California with most of the kids in the kindergarten class unvaccinated—a total of 13 children—will determine fate of a state with almost 40 million people.
 This is of course ridiculous.